Jury Verdicts & Appellant Cases:

 In 1994 George won the only jury verdict in history against the United States Blood Industry for his client William Synder.
-Bill, a retired factory worker, was given an AIDS containated blood product during heart in August 1984.
-The case is a true David & Goliath story that centers around friendship and persistence in the wake of personal tragedy.
-George uncovered the blood industy’s conspiracy that delayed testing for AIDS for almost two years to save money.
-George fought the case for six years through two appeals to the New Jersey appellate division and Supreme Court and trial.
-The evidence produced at the two month trial fuled a congressional investigation into the blood industry and the FDA.
-The case affected everyone connected to it and is widely reported.
+Bill, a retired factory worker, was given an AIDS contaminated blood product during heart surgery in August 1984.
+George discovered evidence of an industry conspiracy to delay AIDS for almost two years to save money.
+The evidence he produced at trial fueled a congressional investigation into the blood industry and the FDA.

-- $7.2 Million – In 1995 George won a confidential structured settlement against an hemotologist who misdiagnosed a young woman with a bleeding disorder and gave her mulitple transfusions with AIDS contaminated blood.
+In 1995 George won a confidential structured settlement against a hematologist who misdiagnosed a young woman with a bleeding disorder and gave her multiple transfusions with AIDS-contaminated blood.

 - Snyder v.
 Mekhjan, 244 N.J.
 Super 281 (App.
 Div.
 1990)- George successfully argues before the New Jersey appellate Court the right of a woman- patient to sue the hospital and blood bank for negligently screening and testing its blood products that infected her with AIDS.

 - Snyder v.
 Mekhjan, 129 N.J.
 328 (1991)- George successfully argues before the New Jersey Supreme Court the woman’s right to sue her physician and hospital for infecting her with AIDS from contaminated blood.

 - Snyder v.
 American Association of Blood Banks, 282 N.J.
 Super.
 23 (App.
 Div.
 1995) – Several years later, after a long successful trial, George argues again before the New Jersey appellate court for William Snyder’s trial victory.